 Booklets, factsheets and video clips provide information about soil quality in succinct and easy to read formats.

-An app for mobile devices anywhere in the world, providing location-specific soil quality information and sustainable land use management options
+Setting a new standard in soil quality assessment - iSQAPER has built an app for mobile devices to use anywhere in the world, providing location-specific soil quality information and sustainable land use management options.